0 of 30 Questions completed

 Which of the following feature is least consistent with the diagnosis of progressive supranuclear palsy?

-A 25 year old student presents with a painless left wrist drop.
+A 25 year old nursing student presents with a painless left wrist drop.
 Where is the lesion?

 A 30-year-old man presents with numbness involving the left fifth digit and ulnar border of the hand and distal forearm.
 On examination there is no evidence of muscle wasting.
 There is weakness of left finger abduction and adduction (Grade 4/5), abductor pollics brevis (Grade 4/5), flexor pollicis longus (Grade 4/5) and finger extensor (Grade 4/5).
 Other muscles groups are normal.
 Sensation is reduced along the ulnar border of the forearm and hand involving the 5th digit.
 Reflexes are symmetrical and preserved.
 The remainder of the neurological examination is normal.